Marcialonga: Skiing style

 The race took place in the first editions with the classic technique, the only one used at the time.
-Later it was introduced the free style: in 1985 Giorgio Vanzetta won the Marcialonga using for the first time the skating style.
+Later it was introduced the free style: in 1985 Giorgio Vanzetta won the Marcialonga using skating style for the first time.

-Since 2003 the race has been returned to the classic technique, which allows to better exploit the width of the track in a race that sees at least 5,000 competitors at the start.
+In 2003, the race returned to the classic technique, which allowed to better exploit the width of the track in a race that sees at least 5,000 competitors at the start.

-In the same year, however, the Auckland brothers introduced for the first time in Italy the so-called "hybrid style" of double poling, the evolution of the sliding thrust: this new technique, invented in 1993 by Staffan Larsson and still formally considered within the classical technique, consists in repetitively pushing rigid bust legs on parallel skis only with the force of the arms and with both poles (longer than normal ones) also parallel, for all the 70 km of the ski marathon, including the terrible final climb of the Waterfall.
-To limit the use of the double poling, which in fact distorted the classical technique, in the past the variation of the Marcialonga route has been proposed, including also the very hard climb of the Alpe Cermis (already used in the Tour de Ski competitions); however, this proposal has been very criticized, especially by amateur skier, due its hardness.
+In the same year, however, the brothers Anders Aukland and Jørgen Aukland introduced for the first time in Italy the so-called "hybrid style" of double poling, the evolution of the sliding thrust: this new technique, invented in 1993 by Staffan Larsson and still formally considered within the classical technique, consists in repetitively pushing rigid bust legs on parallel skis only with the force of the arms and with both poles (longer than normal ones) also parallel, for all the 70 km of the ski marathon, including the terrible final climb of the Waterfall.
+To limit the use of the double poling, which in fact distorted the classical technique, in the past the variation of the Marcialonga route has been proposed, including also the very hard climb of the Alpe Cermis (already used in the Tour de Ski competitions); however, this proposal has been very criticized, especially by amateur skiers, due its hardness.